 You’ll pick your first car and then it’s off to the races.
 Say you get into a couple of fender benders during said race but you go on to win anyway.
 You’ll receive some credits and a repair bill for the damage done to your car.
 You can ignore the damages if you wish, but your car’s performance will suffer.
 It’s a rather brilliant system that always keeps you wanting for more cash.
 After all, if you won $3,000 worth of the game’s currency but had to spend $2,000 making repairs to your vehicle, it’s quite difficult to save up for that $176,000 SRT Viper or $187,300 Audi R8 V10, isn’t it?

-Some could say this is incentive for you to not damage your car.
+Some might argue that this is incentive for you to not damage your car.
 Fair enough, but after a few races, you’ll likely have to service your engine, brakes, suspension, tires and/or oil too.
 Oh, did I forget to mention that?
 Yes, the parts listed above degrade over time and eventually, they’ll need service.
 Hope you’ve got the scratch.
 And if you don’t, I’m sure EA will be happy to help you with a fat wad of in-game cash…as long as you’re willing to part with a few bucks worth of real money.

 Oh, and every time you install an upgrade to your vehicle or decide to service one of the aforementioned parts, you’ll have to wait.
 Usually about 5 minutes.
 But don’t worry!
 You can skip those pesky wait times with gold tokens.
-The ever cancerous but highly effective method of preying upon those with too little patience and too little restraint found its way into Real Racing This is a racing game, a title that lives and dies on its gameplay and the waiting periods actively take you away from the actual racing!
+The ever cancerous but highly effective method of preying upon those with too little patience and too little restraint found its way into Real Racing.
+This is a racing game, a title that lives and dies on its gameplay and the waiting periods actively take you away from the actual racing!
 But I’m sure EA won’t mind if you’d like to pay them a few bucks to keep your token stash topped up in order to give the boot to those pesky wait times.

 The moment I saw just how shady these in app purchases were, everything fell apart.
 It’s virtually impossible to progress at a decent pace without succumbing to parting with your real money for Real Racing 3’s in-game currency.
 But I refuse to be scammed like that.
 I will not invest a single dime into a game that so shamelessly goes about ripping people off.